tomekos11/heat_control_assistant/README.md

 ELEGOO IR Remote: Used to send commands for Arduino execution.
 830-Hole Breadboard: Allows for electronic circuit creation without soldering.
 Male-to-Male and Male-to-Female Jumper Wires: Facilitate building circuits.

+Extended Documentation on GitHub

+For a more comprehensive version of this documentation, including images, please refer to the ReadMePL file uploaded to the GitHub repository.

+Language Configuration

+Notifications from the program, as well as information displayed on the LCD screen, are presented in the Polish language, ensuring a user-friendly experience for Polish-speaking users.